WayfireWM/wayfire-wiki/Screenshots.md

-**Those screenshots are outdated.
+## These screenshots are outdated.
 See the [Wayfire youtube playlist](https://www.youtube.com/playlist?list=PLb7YRKEhWEBUIoT-a29UoJW9mhfzjpNle) for some quick demos of what wayfire can do.**

 Here are screenshots from Wayfire: